mjf1406/worksheet-generators/README.md

 - FEATURE: achievements
   - given to students once they reach certain thresholds for each behavior/redemption item
   - if they have the achievement, a badge is displayed on their profile
-- PAGE: Expectations grid to manage expectations for each student for
-  - word count
-  - presentation length
-  - vocab. sentence length
-  - put a card for this on the student dashboard
 - PAGE: Class Dashboard
   - behavior streaks
     - positive